Visalia Domestic Violence Defense Attorney

-Because there are varying degrees of domestic violence offenses in the Visalia, California, law enforcement officials must be able to use their trained judgment in order to correctly charge a suspect.
+Because there are varying degrees of domestic violence offenses, law enforcement officials must be able to use their trained judgment in order to correctly charge a suspect.
 More common than any other charge, California Penal Code 243 (e)(1) is typically issued for specific situations that involve domestic battery where the suspect consciously uses violent force against their significant other.
-In regards to California Penal Code 234(e)(1), the term significant other can be used to describe both heterosexual and homosexual relationships as both are considered to be the same under the California law.
+In regards to California Penal Code 234(e)(1), the term "significant other" can be used to describe both heterosexual and homosexual relationships as both are considered to be the same under the California law.

-The Difference Between Penal Code 243(e)(1) and other Penal Codes
+The Difference Between Penal Code 243(e)(1) & Other Penal Codes

 Different than other domestic violence offenses, California Penal Code 243(e)(1) is the least serious and is always considered to be a misdemeanor offense.
 Because the law is viewed to be a less serious crime, women are also commonly known to be charged for this wrongdoing.
 Once a suspect has been accused of domestic abuse under California Penal Code 243 (e)(1), he or she can be convicted of the crime even if there was no physical injury.
-For any cases that do involve bodily harm, the state of California might decide to seek additional convictions under Penal Code 243 (d) and Penal Code 273,5.
+For any case that involves bodily harm, the state of California might decide to seek additional convictions under Penal Code 243 (d) and Penal Code 273.5.
 It's important to know that both of these charges carry much stronger penalties.

 Strongest Penalties for California Penal Code 243 (e)(1)

-Carrying the lightest domestic violence penalties in Visalia, California, violating California Penal Code 243 (e)(1) can only result in a misdemeanor offense with the potential consequences including a one year jail sentence, informal probation for no longer than 3 years and a fine of up to $2,000.
-Additionally, a Visalia, California court might require the defendant to complete a domestic violence program while also donating money to certain men or women's shelters and paying for the victims therapy, legal costs and any other relative expenses.
+Carrying the lightest domestic violence penalties, violating California Penal Code 243 (e)(1) can only result in a misdemeanor offense with the potential consequences including a one year jail sentence, informal probation for no longer than 3 years and a fine of up to $2,000.
+Additionally, the court might require the defendant to complete a domestic violence program while also donating money to certain men or women's shelters and paying for the victim's therapy, legal costs, and any other relative expenses.

 California Penal Code 273.5 - Corporal Injury